-The company has partnered with famous singer-songwriter Lucky Ali as part of its brand campaign to popularise music offering to students across the country.
+The company has partnered with famous singer-songwriter Lucky Ali as part of its brand campaign to popularise music offered to students across the country.

 Designed from the ground up, the platform has been built after incorporating feedback from music experts, teachers, students, and early adopters.

-According to the company, the platform does not simply replicate a physical class but uses interactive music sheets to make it easier for students to learn.
+According to the company, the platform does not simply replicate a physical class but uses interactive music sheets to make learning easier for students.